Setjetting: What It Is and Why Film Fans Travel to Filming Locations

 Setjetting Resources and Tools

-• Social Media: Facebook groups, Reddit threads, dedicated Instagram accounts
+- Social Media: Facebook groups, Reddit threads, dedicated Instagram accounts with location tagging

-Many cities also offer organized tours around popular filming spots.
-These tours are often led by knowledgeable guides who provide context and behind-the-scenes information that you won’t find elsewhere.
+Many cities also offer organized tours built around popular filming spots, led by guides who provide production context and behind-the-scenes information that casual visitors wouldn’t easily find on their own.

 Challenges and Considerations